Using Fabric and Git to manage Heroku environment configuration.

 As a gentle introduction to our blog, I thought I'd begin with a brief outline of our technology stack.

-We have already published a colophon detailing our stack, and we also publish our git commit log as a changelog, but we will be using this blog as a longer form narrative around our working practices, the tools we use (and how), and . . .
+We have already published a colophon detailing our stack, and we also publish our git commit log as a changelog, but we will be using this blog as a longer form narrative around our working practices, the tools we use (and . . .

 One the great things about setting up YunoJuno is that I've got to see a